 NOTE: While teams and organizations are composed of people, they are considered groups.
 However, this matter is not always clear-cut.
 Consider this sentence: “Several of the university’s scientists who/that favored the new policy attended the meeting.”
 Which is correct, who or that?
 Does “university’s scientists” seem more like individual people than a group?
 In cases like this, you may use your own judgment.

 You may be asking whether there are any rules guiding when to use the word that and when to use the word which.
 The answer is yes.
 That introduces essential clauses and which introduces nonessential clauses.
-We will explore this topic more thoroughly in next week’s grammar tip entitled “That vs. Which.”
+This topic is explored more thoroughly in the grammar tip entitled “That vs. Which.”

 1. Was it Marguerite who/that organized the surprise party for Johann?